Year 4

 SPELLING AND HOMEWORK

-Homework will be set and homework books will be sent home every FRIDAY and are due back in on the following WEDNESDAY please.
+Homework will be set and homework pouches will be sent home every FRIDAY and are due back in on the following WEDNESDAY please.

-Children should also read several times each week and regularly practise their times tables.
+Children should also read several times each week and regularly practise their times tables using Times Table Rockstars.

 Nav Functions